10+ Awesome Things to Do in Munduk, Bali

 Driving from Ubud to Munduk, you will pass the gorgeous twin lakes.

 After your stop at the Handara Golf Gate, continue further north toward Munduk where you will reach the main Jl.
 Raya Wanagiri Road.
-Be sure to check out this entire strip as there are many cafes and selfie parks scattered along the road.

 Entrance fee

-The price to access the Munduk swing and other viewpoints range between 50 000 IDR and 100 000 IDR ($3-$7).
+The price to access the Munduk swing and other viewpoints ranges between 50 000 IDR and 100 000 IDR ($3-$7).

 Check out Munduk Moding Plantation – get that day pass

-Visiting Munduk Moding Plantation will be a bit of a splurge so if you’re on a tight budget, perhaps give it a skip.
 However, this coffee plantation in Munduk is well-known for its organic coffee and picturesque views.

 Unlike other coffee plantations around Munduk, Munduk Moding Plantation produces Kopi Luwak using ethical practices.
 It’s pleasing to know these cats aren’t caged and force-fed as you may come across elsewhere.

 The infinity pool at Munduk Moding Plantation has also made quite a name for itself.
-It overlooks the mountainous valley with a glorious view of the fields below and are an Instagrammers dream shooting location.
+It overlooks the mountainous valley with a glorious view of the fields below and is an Instagrammers dream shooting location.

 Munduk Moding Plantation day pass